johnmpage/KafkaTailer/README.md

 ```
 java -classpath KafkaTailer-1.0-jar-with-dependencies.jar net.johnpage.kafka.KafkaTailer a-log.log kafka-producer.properties a-topic
 ```
 This is a **JVM-based** tail that is integrated with a Kafka Producer.
 It posts lines as they are added to a remote server from your file.
-Operates much like the `tail` command.
+KafkaTailer operates much like the `tail` command.
 Useful when outside of the *nix world.
 It does not maintain a lock on the file and allows for log rotations.

 ### Why would you use this when *nix has `tail`?
 1. Universal